schnecki/easy-logger/README.md

     $ cat package.log
     [INFO #22-Oct-2021 12:27:23] Starting App                           @(main:Main

+If you use libraries, **including your own package library**, to log from a file outside of `Main.hs` you need to make the library package name available and enable the logging specifically.
+For this create following file:

+    {-# LANGUAGE TemplateHaskell #-}
+    module MyPackage.Logging
+        ( enableMyPackageLogging
+        , disableMyPackageLogging
+        ) where

+    import           EasyLogger

+    enableMyPackageLogging :: LogDestination -> LogLevel -> IO ()
+    enableMyPackageLogging = $(initLogger)

+    disableMyPackageLogging :: IO ()
+    disableMyPackageLogging = $(finalizeLogger)

+and then enable it:

+    {-# LANGUAGE TemplateHaskell     #-}
+    import           EasyLogger
+    import           MyPackage.Logging
+    import qualified Data.Text  as T

+    main :: IO ()
+    main = do
+      $(initLogger) (LogFile "package.log") LogDebug
+      enableMyPackageLogging (LogFile "package.log") LogDebug
+      ...
+      # At the end of your program, flush the buffers:
+      finalizeAllLoggers

-You can also include the logs of the libraries that you use and which use the `easy-logger` package for logging.
-If the library maintainer is nice, (s)he allows you to turn on/off logging for that library only.
-See the Library section below how to do it.
-To turn logging for all packages (that use easy-logger) on, do this:
+You can also include the logs of all the libraries that you use and which use the `easy-logger` package for logging:

+    {-# LANGUAGE TemplateHaskell     #-}
     import           EasyLogger
     import qualified Data.Text                          as T